ElektraInitiative/PermaplanT/doc/tests/protocols/template.md

 # Test Protocol Template

-This is the raw template idea for executing a manual test.
+This is the raw template for executing a manual test.

 Information: